rananth99/rananth99/README.md

 Work Experience
 ---
+* Software Engineer Intern, Knipper Health: <br/>
+· Engineered a robust automated ETL solution utilizing SSIS and SSMS to seamlessly migrate data from Excel files to SQL Server database, reducing manual effort by nearly 40%. <br/>
+· Designed an error-logging mechanism for SSIS package to simplify debugging and troubleshooting and reduce manual debugging time by ~70%. <br/>
+· Established an efficient reporting system using SSRS and SSMS software for data visualization, enabling clients to generate reports seamlessly on front-end, saving significant manual effort and improving overall efficiency by 60%. <br/>
+<br/><br/>

 * Analyst, Deloitte Support Services India Pvt.Ltd: <br/>
 · Deployed a process to Automate Excel-based reports using SQL Server, SSIS, Excel VBA, and UI Path.
 Automating these reports reduced manual effort and debugging time for team. <br/>